-Ultimately, the documentation to accompany the debt issue, including underwriter certifications, Notice of Sale, and pricing wires will be required to establish issue price and should be should be discussed between the issuer, the issuer’s municipal advisor, bond counsel, and the underwriter in advance of the sale.
-GFOA encourages state and local governments to consult bond counsel as to how these changes may impact upcoming bonds sales.
-Stay tuned in the next couple weeks for a member alert on the final rules and likely impact to issuers.
+Ultimately the documentation to accompany the debt issue, including underwriter certifications, Notice of Sale and pricing wires, will be required to establish issue price and should be discussed between the issuer, the issuer’s municipal advisor, bond counsel, and the underwriter in advance of the sale.
+Various trade groups, such as SIFMA and NABL have offered model documentation for consideration and use by their members.
+Some of these documents may not be favorable to issuers or certain types of bonds.